zyj1729/HW2-BFS/README.md

 * Write unit tests for breadth-first traversal and breadth-first search
 * You may use the two networks provided in the data folder or create your own for testing
 * Test at least 2 possible edge cases (listed above)
+* Include a test case that fails and raises an exception

 ## Software Development Assessment